Poriyaalan: Release

 The distribution rights of the film were acquired by Vendhar Movies.
 The film was released on 5 September 2014.

 Critical reception

-Baradwaj Rangan wrote, "Poriyaalan is a sort of sibling to Vetrimaaran’s first film, Polladhavan...What sets these films apart from the typical action-thrillers is their texture — you can taste the grit.
+Baradwaj Rangan from The Hindu wrote, "Poriyaalan is a sort of sibling to Vetrimaaran’s first film, Polladhavan...What sets these films apart from the typical action-thrillers is their texture — you can taste the grit.
 The storytelling, after (a) flabby beginning, is superbly economic...the film makes good on its promise of a tight little thriller, with mostly adequate performances".
 The Times of India gave the film 3 stars out of 5 and wrote, "If the film succeeds, it is mainly because of its screenplay by Mani Maaran.
 Barring one hard-to-believe turn, it manages to hit the right buttons to keep us on the edge of the seat.
 It is racy, thrilling and entertaining".
 Behindwoods.com wrote, "Poriyaalan has a fairly gripping story, with a commendable, but crisp performance from Mohan Raman".